 Estimated free cash flow generation is based on IPC's current business plans over the period of 2021 to 2025.
-Assumptions include average Brent oil prices of USD 55 to 75 per boe escalating by 2% per year, average gas prices of CAD 2.50 per thousand cubic feet, and average Brent to Western Canadian Select differentials as estimated by IPC's independent reserves evaluator and as further described in the AIF.
+Assumptions include average net production of approximately 45 Mboepd, average Brent oil prices of USD 55 to 75 per boe escalating by 2% per year, average gas prices of CAD 2.50 per thousand cubic feet, and average Brent to Western Canadian Select differentials as estimated by IPC's independent reserves evaluator and as further described in the AIF.
 IPC's current business plans and assumptions, and the business environment, are subject to change.
 Actual results may differ materially from forward-looking estimates and forecasts.

-Additional information on these and other factors that could affect IPC, or its operations or financial statements and the management's discussion and analysis for the nine months ended September 30, 2021 (MD&A) (See "Cautionary Statement Regarding Forward-Looking Information", "Reserves and Resources Advisory" and "Risk Factors" therein) and other reports on file with applicable securities regulatory authorities, including previous financial reports, which may be accessed through the SEDAR website (www.international-petroleum.com).
+Additional information on these and other factors that could affect IPC, or its operations or financial results, are included in the financial statements and the management's discussion and analysis for the nine months ended September 30, 2021 (MD&A) (See "Cautionary Statement Regarding Forward-Looking Information", "Reserves and Resources Advisory" and "Risk Factors" therein) and other reports on file with applicable securities regulatory authorities, including previous financial reports, which may be accessed through the SEDAR website (www.international-petroleum.com).